elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

    ![Export pipeline from the editor](doc/images/export-pipeline.png)

-1. Select _Kubeflow Pipelines_ as runtime platform, the runtime configuration you've created, and an export format:
+1. Select _Kubeflow Pipelines_ as the runtime platform, then select the runtime configuration you've created.
+Export the pipeline.

    ![Select pipeline export format](doc/images/choose-export-format.png)

-   - Choose the domain-specific language Python code if you are familiar with the [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/components/pipelines/sdk/) and want to customize the code or pipeline deployment options.
-The generated code includes the pipeline definition and client code that compiles the pipeline, uploads the compiled code to Kubeflow, creates an experiment, and runs it.
+   > An exported pipeline comprises of two parts: the pipeline definition and the input artifact archives that were uploaded to cloud storage.

-   - Choose the YAML-formatted static configuration file if you want to manually upload the pipeline using the Kubeflow Pipelines Dashboard.
+   > In order to run the exported pipeline, the generated YAML-formatted static configuration file must be manually uploaded using the Kubeflow Pipelines Dashboard.
 Elyra compiles the pipeline for the engine (`Argo` or `Tekton`) that you've defined in the runtime configuration.

-1. Export the pipline in a format of your choice.

-   An exported pipeline comprises of two parts: the pipeline definition and the input artifact archives that were uploaded to cloud storage.

-1. Locate the generated `hello-generic-world.py` Python script (or `hello-generic-world.yaml` configuration file) in the _File Browser_.
+1. Locate the generated `hello-generic-world.yaml` configuration file in the _File Browser_.

 1. Open the exported file and briefly review the content.